 This has been agreed until the end of June 2020 at which point it will be reviewed.

 Children and Young People’s Disability Team

-The Children and Young People’s Disabilities Team assesses and supports children and young people between the ages of 0-25.
-The legislation that covers the work of the team is the Children’s Act (1989), the Children and Families Act (2014) and the Care Act (2014).
+The Children and Young People’s Disabilities Team (CYPDT) assesses and supports children and young people between the ages of 0-18.
+The legislation that covers the work of the team is the Children Act (1989), the Children and Families Act (2014) and the Care Act (2014).

-The team comprises of Social Care workers and Occupational Therapists.
+The team comprises of social workers and occupational therapists.

 Personal budgets and direct payments may also be offered to help plan the support required to meet eligible needs.